Benjamin Wey: Career

+Controversies

 The Blot lawsuit

 Wey solicits media attention and bills himself as an expert in U.S.-China trade relations.
 He has appeared on various TV media outlets including The Wall Street Journal TV, Fox Business News and TheStreetTV.
 In a Columbia Journalism Review column in 2010, financial journalist Felix Salmon cited Wey's pursuit of publicity as an example of persons receiving media placement because of the hiring of public relations representatives and not their expertise.
 Wey also contributed articles to the digital publication TheBlot, where he was described as an "investigative reporter."
 In 2015, he was named as defendant in a defamation suit stemming from his articles critical of a FINRA arbitrator and Georgetown University law professor Christopher Brummer.
 An injunction was issued preventing The Blot from writing about Brummer while the suit was pending.
-In September 2017, the Electronic Frontier Foundation called on New York Court to vacate the injunction as unconstitutiinal.
+In September 2017, the Electronic Frontier Foundation called on New York Court to vacate the injunction as unconstitutional.
 On November 15, 2018, the New York Court of Appeals, First Division ruled in favor of The Blot magazine against Brummer.
 In 2016, Bloomberg Businessweek and the Columbia Journalism Review reported that Wey used The Blot Magazine to defame and threaten investigative journalists Dune Lawrence and Roddy Boyd.
 The Blot's articles accused Boyd and Lawrence of illegal stock short selling tied to organized crime.

-Sexual harassment lawsuit
+Sexual harassment claims

-In July 2014, Wey was sued by a former summer intern Hannah Bouveng, who alleged that he was wrongfully fired after he reported that another employee was "repeatedly and consistently” the subject of "disgusting and degrading quid pro quo sexual harassment".
+In July 2014, Wey was sued by a former summer intern Hannah Bouveng, who alleged that she was wrongfully fired after she reported that another employee was "repeatedly and consistently” the subject of "disgusting and degrading quid pro quo sexual harassment".
 The intern filed an $850 million lawsuit against Wey's company.
 Law360 quoted Wey as saying that the lawsuits were "frivolous" and "an extortion attempt."
 The trial which took place in June 2015 ended with the jury awarding Bouveng $18 million—$2 million in compensatory damages and $16 million in punitive damages, primarily for defamation by Wey, NYGG, and its subsidiary FNL Media who publish TheBlot.
 The allegations of assault and battery were rejected by the jurors.
 In April 2016, the award was reduced to $5.6 million by a Federal District Court judge.
 Wey filed a counterclaim against Bouveng.

 In June 2018, Bouveng withdrew all claims again Wey.
 The lawsuit ended in Wey’s favor.
 In a signed court order, the New York federal judge declared “the Judgment and Amended Judgment are hereby vacated, and shall be null and void and of no force or effect.”